EpicEric/sandhole/book/src/cli.md

           By default, these connections are not terminated by Sandhole.

+      <b>--disable-tcp-keepalive</b>
+          Disable TCP keepalive on SSH, HTTP, HTTPS and TCP connections.
+          By default, it is enabled.

+          Disabling TCP keepalive may lead to &quot;connection reset by peer&quot;
+          errors on socket reuse.

       <b>--tcp-keepalive-time</b> &lt;DURATION&gt;
-          If set, enables TCP keepalive on accepted client connections, sending the first probe after the set idle time.
+          Time to send the first TCP keepalive probe after the set idle time.

-          Set this option to avoid &quot;connection reset by peer&quot; on socket reuse.

-          By default, keepalive is disabled.
+          Only applies when `--disable-tcp-keepalive` is unset.

+          [default: 20s]

       <b>--tcp-keepalive-interval</b> &lt;DURATION&gt;
           Interval between TCP keepalive probes once `--tcp-keepalive-time` has elapsed.

-          Only applies when `--tcp-keepalive-time` is set.
+          Only applies when `--disable-tcp-keepalive` is unset.

           [default: 10s]